 - Stalking: Prevalence, Lethality, and Impact

 - Stalking and Intimate Partner Violence

 - Stalking and Sexual Assault

 - Analyzing Your Stalking Laws

 - Prosecuting Stalking

 Training content can be developed and topics can be integrated to meet your specific training needs and can vary in length from one hour to two days.
 The Stalking Resource Center often partners with local and nationally recognized law enforcement officers, prosecutors, and other criminal justice professionals in providing training.
 The Stalking Resource Center is committed to providing training to meet the individualized needs of communities working to enhance their response to stalking.

-For more information or to request training, please complete (to the best of your ability) our Training Request Form.
+To request training, please complete (to the best of your ability) our Online Training Request Form.